Apeel Sciences puts an extra peel on produce

 Another important aspect of Apeel is that growers now can wait for their vegetables and fruits to ripen instead of picking them while still green.
 Produce picked at the time it is ripe has developed all the nutrients possible and therefore is much better for our health.

 They make the coating of lipids and glycerolipids, which are substances already existing in the peels, seeds, and pulp.
-It has gotten the green light by the FDA as they recognize it as safe.
+It has gotten the green light from the FDA as they recognize it as safe.

 The extra peel is edible, so in case you usually eat this fruit or vegetable with the peel, you can still do it now too.